Skip to main content

 Getting started

-If you have been using a UCSD LastPass Business Account prior to our transition to 1Password, you'll be sent an email invitation to activate your new 1Password account.
+LastPass Business Account users were sent an email invitation to activate new 1Password accounts.

-If this is your first time using a UCSD Business Account password manager, follow the instructions below to get started with 1Password:
+First time UCSD Business Account password manager users, follow the instructions below to get started with 1Password:

 Employees: